avnishs17/avnishs17/README.md

 <h1 align="center">Hi, I'm Avnish Singh</h1>
-<h3 align="center">unior Research Fellow at NIT Raipur, working on cybersecurity projects with a focus on Graph Neural Networks and machine learning.
+<h3 align="center">Junior Research Fellow at NIT Raipur, working on cybersecurity projects with a focus on Graph Neural Networks and machine learning.
 Skilled in Python and PyTorch, and passionate about exploring AI to solve real-world problems</h3>

 - 🔭 I’m currently working on **Utilizing variants of Graph neural network for intrusion detection models for advanced persistent threats.**